This brief guide illustrates how to develop an executive biography page on a corporate website that ranks well in search engines.

 The biography should be at least 200 words, but 500 words is preferable.
 The biography should include the full name of the executive at least once or twice.

 The executive biography page should have outgoing links to relevant profiles.
 This may include the LinkedIn profile of the executive, a Crunchbase profile, or a personal website, among others.
-The links can be included in the body copy of the biography, or in a sidebar, or under the body copy.
-Remember, these are not the company's LinkedIn or other profile; they should be specific to the executive.
+The links can be included in the body copy of the biography, in a sidebar, or under the body copy.
+Remember, these are not the company's LinkedIn or other profiles; they should be specific to the executive.

 Title / H1